-Pompano filets enrobed in a seafood sauce are baked in parchment-paper packets at Tommy's Cuisine in New Orleans.
+Pompano filets enrobed in a seafood sauce are baked in parchment-paper packets at Tommy's Cuisine.
+This recipe first appeared in our April 2013 special feature on New Orleans.

 - 10 tbsp. unsalted butter